EnzoBnl/enzobnl/pl.md

 Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.

 #### interface's attribute
+Attributes cannot receive any modifier and are by default `public static final` and not accessible

 ### Diamond problem